-Given the vulnerabilities and environmental and social backgrounds of Katembe's territory, the application of this methodology proved to be effective.
-Namely, the first phase allowed territorial zoning and the identification of the area with the most favorable environmental and socioeconomic conditions for the city's development.
-In the second phase, the city's land use was further defined and restricted, having into account the relevant environmental and social risks.
-Finally, in the last sectorial phase specific issues concerning resettlements and neighborhoods building were addressed.
+Given the vulnerabilities and the environmental and social background of Katembe's territory, the application of this methodology proved to be effective.
+Procedures for negative impact minimization were sequentially improved and subjected to the involvement of municipal authorities and the general population, through participation initiatives.

+The first phase allowed territorial zoning and the identification of the area with the most favorable environmental and socioeconomic conditions for the city's development.
+In the second phase, the city's land use was further defined and restricted, taking into account the relevant environmental and social risks.
+Finally, in the last sectorial phase, specific issues concerning resettlement and neighborhood building were addressed.